-A relatively new company on the market is Boula, 6th in our ranking of the 10 best probiotics for women, and RAVE’s pick for best new brand.
+A relatively new company on the market is Boula, sixth in our ranking of the 10 best probiotics for women, and RAVE’s pick for best new brand.

-While they may be a newer brand in probiotics, they do get their bacteria from Lesaffre, a French company that has been open for 150 years.
+While they may be a newer brand in probiotics, they do get their bacteria from Lesaffre, a French company that has been operating for 150 years.
 That’s a long time!

 Boula’s probiotics contain 5 billion probiotics in one capsule and are formulated to provide a quick fix to diarrhea.

 In addition, the product is cheaper than a lot of other probiotics on the market, and its expiration date is clearly stated at the time of purchase.